Market Review: Completed

-The AEMC is developing a package of law and rule changes for governments to update the regulatory frameworks that apply to embedded networks.
-This will result in better protections and access to more competitive retail offers for consumers in embedded networks.
+The AEMC has published a final report that proposes a package of law and rule changes to update the regulatory frameworks for embedded networks.
+Once implemented, the proposed framework will result in better protections and access to more competitive retail offers for consumers in embedded networks.

-The Commission is concurrently undertaking a review of the regulatory framework for stand-alone power systems, which will consider a number of related issues, particularly with regards to consumer protections.
+The Commission also undertook a review of the regulatory framework for stand-alone power systems, which considered a number of related issues, particularly with regards to consumer protections.

 Both reviews were part of the AEMC’s consumer action plan to give consumers more choices about energy products and services; more control over energy bills; and stronger protections.